keeps/commons-ip-dotnet/README.md

 Dim zipSIP = sip.build(Paths.get(""))
 ```

-The next table show the values for 3 tests in every implementation, the java implementation is obviously more quickly around 800 milliseconds.
-The .net test follow 2 approaches, the first one create the EARKSIP and load all IKVM dll at the same time, the second create the EARKSIP but all IKVM dll already loaded in memory.
+The next table shows the values for 3 tests in every implementation.
+The java implementation is obviously more quickly around 800 milliseconds.
+The .net test follow 2 approaches, the first one creates the EARKSIP and load all IKVM dll at the same time and the second creates the EARKSIP but all IKVM dll are already loaded in the memory.

 | Test number        | Java (ms)          | .net (ms)  | .net 2 (ms)